mseravalli/chrono-timesource/README.md

 This library should help improving testing so that it's possible to manually set the time during the tests.

-How to use the library:
+How to use the library for multithreaded applications:

 ```
 use chrono::prelude::*;